Skip to content

 Type hints and utility functions for type checking and types.

-For now this module only provides a decorator to disable the __init__ constructor of a class, to force the use of a factory method to create instances.
-See disable_init for more information.
+This module provides a decorator to disable the __init__ constructor of a class, to force the use of a factory method to create instances.
+See @disable_init for more information.

 Attributes¤